Enjoy a sampling of books by UC Davis College of Letters and Science faculty.

 The Second American Revolution

-In The Second American Revolution (University of North Carolina Press, October 2019), Gregory Downs, professor of history, argues that we can see the Civil War anew by understanding it as a revolution.
+In The Second American Revolution (University of North Carolina Press, October 2019), history professor Gregory Downs argues that we can see the Civil War anew by understanding it as a revolution.
 More than a fight to preserve the Union and end slavery, the conflict refashioned a nation, in part by remaking its Constitution.
 More than a struggle of brother against brother, it entailed remaking an Atlantic world that centered in surprising ways on Cuba and Spain.

 Software Rights